svenvermeulen/learnk8s/k8s/2-horizontal-pod-autoscaler.md

 Then, `currentReplicas` is compared against the HPA's specced `minReplicas` and `maxReplicas`; If it is out of range, `desiredReplicas` is set to the edge of the allowed range and the rescale reason is set accordingly to `Current number of replicas above Spec.MaxReplicas` (or below MinReplicas).

-If `currentReplicas` is withing the range specced in the HPA, then the desired number of replicas is calculated based on the HPA spec and metrics from `Metrics Server`.
+If `currentReplicas` is within the range specced in the HPA, then the desired number of replicas is calculated based on the HPA spec and metrics from `Metrics Server`.

 ### calculating desired replicas

- - `computeReplicasForMetrics` [looks](https://github.com/kubernetes/kubernetes/tree/release-1.30/pkg/controller/podautoscaler/horizontal.go#L298-346)) at a list of metric specs and calculates a desired number of replicas for the target based on each metric; then, it returns the highest found number of replicas.
+ - `computeReplicasForMetrics` [looks](https://github.com/kubernetes/kubernetes/tree/release-1.30/pkg/controller/podautoscaler/horizontal.go#L298-346) at a list of metric specs and calculates a desired number of replicas for the target based on each metric; then, it returns the highest found number of replicas.
 So if based on actual versus desired cpu usage we'd need 4 replicas, and based some other metric we'd need 3, the function would return 4 as the desired number of replicas.
 It calls `computeReplicasForMetric` (singular) for every metric spec passed in.

- - `computeReplicasForMetric` [[constructs](https://github.com/kubernetes/kubernetes/tree/release-1.30/pkg/controller/podautoscaler/horizontal.go#L424-500) a selector for the metric spec it's interested in and calls a function corresponding to the HPA's target resource type: for pods, for example, it will call `computeStatusForPodsMetric`.
+ - `computeReplicasForMetric` [constructs](https://github.com/kubernetes/kubernetes/tree/release-1.30/pkg/controller/podautoscaler/horizontal.go#L424-500) a selector for the metric spec it's interested in and calls a function corresponding to the HPA's target resource type: for pods, for example, it will call `computeStatusForPodsMetric`.

  - `computeStatusForPodsMetric` finally uses the `ReplicaCalculator` that was set after construction.